-(3) Special "Bonus" Benefits

-Christmas Bonus (Act No. 144, as Amended by Act No. 3)

-An annual bonus of \$200 for each retiree, beneficiary, and disabled member paid in December provided the member retired prior to July 1, 2013.

-Medication Bonus (Act No. 155, as Amended by Act No. 3) An annual bonus of \$100 for each retiree, beneficiary, and disabled member to cover health costs paid in July provided the member retired prior to July 1, 2013.
+- (2) Special "Bonus" Benefits - Christmas Bonus (Act No. 144, as Amended by Act No. 3) An annual bonus of \$200 for each retiree, beneficiary, and disabled member was paid in December provided the member retired before July 1, 2013. - Medication Bonus (Act No. 155, as Amended by Act No. 3) An annual bonus of \$100 for each retiree, beneficiary, and disabled member to cover health costs paid in July provided the member retired before July 1, 2013.
 Evidence of coverage is not required.
 The amount is prorated if there are multiple beneficiaries.